Appealing Connecticut DCF Substantiation Findings

 It does not take much proof or evidence for Connecticut DCF to substantiate an allegation of abuse or neglect.
 In sharp contrast to the constitutionally-driven rules of fairness and equity in a courtroom, DCF investigators are free to rely on any evidence, hearsay, speculation, and rumors to support their substantiation of a case of physical or emotional abuse or neglect against you.

-Because of the looseness and informality of a Connecticut DCF investigation, you and attorney must be aggressive in defending yourself against false and trumped up accusations of child abuse and neglect.
+Because of the looseness and informality of these investigations, you and attorney must be aggressive in defending yourself against false and trumped up accusations of child abuse and neglect.

 In addition to substantiating the allegations, Connecticut DCF is required to make two other findings: